The Cheapest Car Insurance in Missouri for 2022

 These prices are only estimates based on rates for an average Missouri driver and should not be used to compare insurance prices.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.

 Cheapest Full Coverage Car Insurance in Missouri

-While full coverage insurance in Missouri costs more than a liability-only policy, it provides added protection and higher limits.
+While full coverage insurance in Missouri costs more than liability-only insurance, it provides added protection and higher limits.
 A full coverage policy consists of comprehensive and collision insurance that protects drivers from road accidents and off-road incidents.

-For military personnel and their families, USAA has the lowest prices, averaging $485 per year for full coverage.
-Progressive has the highest rates for a full coverage policy, with an average cost of $1,652 per year.
+For military families, USAA has the lowest prices, averaging $484 per year for full coverage.
+Progressive has the highest rates, with an average cost of $1,647 per year.

 Your car insurance costs may differ from these figures based on factors like your credit score, history of violations, age and more.
 The full-coverage policy averages shown are for comprehensive and collision insurance with $100,000 bodily injury liability coverage per person, $300,000 bodily injury liability coverage per accident and $100,000 property damage coverage per accident.

 How to Compare Cheap Missouri Car Insurance Quotes Online

 - Use the same coverage levels as you compare rates.
 For instance, if you want a comprehensive and collision policy with a $1,000 deductible, specifying this to all providers makes it easier for you to compare rates.

 - MoneyGeek can help you get a quote estimate through its car insurance calculator — without providing personal information.
 You only need to provide specific details if you want a personalized quote.
 You may also use MoneyGeek’s data to choose which companies you want to contact for a quote.